-Fenix WF11E 200lm In-depth review, Pros and Cons
+Fenix WF11E 200lm flashlight review: Pros and Cons

-The WF11E lashlight offers a versatile lighting solution.
+The WF11E flashlight offers a versatile lighting solution.
 This light has 3 modes of lighting.
 Without mode memory, this flashlight always starts in the default mode.

 Brand | Fenix |